alok-ai-lab/DeepInsight3D_pkg/README.md

 ## Download and Install

-1. Download Matlab package DeepInsight3D_pkg.tar.gz or the entire DeepInsight3D_pkg folder from the link above.
+1. Download the Matlab package DeepInsight3D_pkg.tar.gz or the entire DeepInsight3D_pkg folder from the link above.
 Store it in your working directory.
 Gunzip and untar as follows:

     ```Matlab
     >> gunzip DeepInsight3D_pkg.tar.gz
     >> tar -xvf DeepInsight3D_pkg.tar
     ```

-2. Download example dataset from the following link (caution: data size is 88MB):
+2. Download the example dataset from the following link (caution: data size is 88MB):

     `http://emu.src.riken.jp/DeepInsight/download_files/dataset1.mat`

    Move the dataset to the `Data` folder inside `DeepInsight3D_pkg` folder.
 The dataset path will look like this: `/DeepInsight3D_pkg/Data/dataset1.mat`

    This example data is PDX_Paclitaxel multi-omics data, it has 3 layers: RNA-seq, CNA and mutation.
-The dataset is given in struct format of Matlab.
+The dataset is given in the struct format of Matlab.
 Use any other data in a similar struct format for DeepInsight3D model.

 3. Download and Install example CNN net such as ResNet-50 in Matlab, see details about ResNet-50 from MathWorks [link](https://www.mathworks.com/help/deeplearning/ref/resnet50.html).
 You may use different nets as desired.